Sand War: Aftermath

-The Sand War laid the foundations for a lasting and often intensely hostile rivalry between Morocco and Algeria, exacerbated by the differences in political outlook between the conservative Moroccan monarchy and the revolutionary, Arab nationalist Algerian military government.
-In January 1969, Algerian President Houari Boumediene made a state visit to Morocco and signed a treaty of friendship with Hassan's government at Ifrane.
+The Sand War laid the foundations for a lasting and often intensely-hostile rivalry between Morocco and Algeria, exacerbated by the differences in political outlook between the conservative Moroccan monarchy and the revolutionary Arab socialist Algerian military government.
+In January 1969, Algerian President Houari Boumédiène made a state visit to Morocco and signed a treaty of friendship with Hassan's government in Ifrane.
 The following year the two leaders set up a commission to demarcate the border and examine prospects for joint efforts to mine iron ore in the disputed region.
 Morocco finally abandoned all claims to Algerian territory in 1972 with the Accord of Ifrane, though Morocco refused to ratify the agreement until 1989.

 The governments of both Morocco and Algeria used the war to describe opposition movements as unpatriotic.
-The Moroccan UNFP and the Algerian-Berber FFS of Aït Ahmed both suffered as a result of this.
+The Moroccan UNFP and the Algerian-Berber FFS of Aït Ahmed both suffered as a result.
 In the case of UNFP, its leader, Mehdi Ben Barka, sided with Algeria, and was sentenced to death in absentia as a result.
 In Algeria, the armed rebellion of the FFS in Kabylie fizzled out, as commanders defected to join the national forces against Morocco.

 The rivalry between Morocco and Algeria exemplified in the Sand War also influenced Algeria's policy regarding the conflict in Western Sahara, with Algeria backing an independence-minded Sahrawi guerrilla organization, the Polisario Front, partly to curb Moroccan expansionism in the wake of the attempt to annex Tindouf.